Justin-Moretto/BJS-Client/README.md

+# This is the demo version of Blackjack Switch.
+See this repo [https://github.com/Justin-Moretto/blackjack-switch] to view our back-end code, including account management, hashed passwords, psql database and cookie-sessions.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).